bacdillon/AutomationPlayground/PowerPlatform/Airline Flight Delays Dashboard/README.md

 - KPI totals (Total Flights, Delayed Flights, Canceled Flights) must always reflect the currently applied filter selection.
 - All visuals on the report must update together and consistently whenever a filter (city or airline) is applied.

-## 15. Key Features Demonstrated

-- Clear, at-a-glance KPI summaries for a large dataset
-- Geographic visualization of flight volume by city
-- Airline-level performance comparison
-- Fully interactive, cross-filtered report design
-- Deliberate visual formatting and report design practices

 ## 16. Business Value and Benefits

 - **Immediate visibility into airline performance**, without needing to manually process raw flight data.
-- **Easy identification of problem areas** — whether a specific airline or a specific city is driving a disproportionate share of delays or cancellations.
+- **Easy identification of problem areas** whether a specific airline or a specific city is driving a disproportionate share of delays or cancellations.
 - **Self-service exploration**, letting stakeholders answer their own follow-up questions without requesting a custom report.
 - **Consistent, trustworthy reporting**, since every visual draws from the same underlying data and calculations.